jondwaite/jondwaite.github.io/content/post/2019-01-29-dynamic-persistent-volumes-with-cse-kubernetes-and-ceph.md

 <pre class="EnlighterJSRAW" data-enlighter-language="msdos" data-enlighter-theme="" data-enlighter-highlight="" data-enlighter-linenumbers="" data-enlighter-lineoffset="" data-enlighter-title="" data-enlighter-group="">$ sudo apt install ceph-deploy -y</pre>

-Now we can create the initial ceph cluster from the admin node, use ceph-deploy with the &#8216;new&#8217; switch and supply the monitor nodes (in our case all 3 nodes will be both monitors and OSD nodes).
+Now we can create the initial ceph cluster from the admin node, use ceph-deploy with the 'new' switch and supply the monitor nodes (in our case all 3 nodes will be both monitors and OSD nodes).
 Make sure you do NOT use sudo for this command and only run on the admin node:<figure class="wp-block-image">

 <img loading="lazy" decoding="async" width="105" height="32" src="https://kiwicloud.ninja/wp-content/uploads/2019/01/ceph-admin-btn.png" alt="" class="wp-image-880" /> </figure>

 <pre class="EnlighterJSRAW" data-enlighter-language="msdos" data-enlighter-theme="" data-enlighter-highlight="" data-enlighter-linenumbers="" data-enlighter-lineoffset="" data-enlighter-title="" data-enlighter-group="">$ ceph-deploy new ceph01 ceph02 ceph03</pre>

-If everything has run correctly you&#8217;ll see output similar to the following:<figure class="wp-block-image">
+If everything has run correctly you'll see output similar to the following:<figure class="wp-block-image">

 [<img decoding="async" src="https://kiwicloud.ninja/wp-content/uploads/2019/01/image_thumb-1.png" alt="image" />][2]<figcaption>ceph-deploy output</figcaption></figure>